kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>04 June 2018</dt></dl>Home maintenance issues are taking much of my time away from this project.
 I am trying to develop a method of holding the electrode assembly against the leaf and keeping a good seal.
-In a shopping trip to Menards-type and Walmart-type stores, I put together a few items to try various methods...
+In a shopping trip to Menards-type and Walmart-type stores, I put together a few items to try various methods.

+My programmable potentiometers haven't come in as of yesterday.
+They are important for getting the HX711 going.
+Otherwise, the only differential input devices I can support are those that have a full-scale range of near-rail-to-rail.

 <dl><dt>29 May 2018</dt></dl>Considering supporting AD7780.
 Looks like a good value 24-bit ADC for full-scale differential input...
 ADS1242 as well.